-Taken together, the experiment results across the ESCI and WANDS datasets validate the effectiveness of E-CARE approach.
-Moreover, a comparison between the two datasets indicates that the commonsense cross factors generated by our pipeline are most impactful in more challenging and diverse environments (e.g., Amazon ESCI), where ambiguity and semantic variability are prevalent.
-In contrast, on relatively homogeneous datasets such as WANDS, the effect becomes less pronounced due to the limited diversity of query-product relations.
+Taken together, the experiment results across the ESCI and WANDS datasets validate the effectiveness of the E-CARE augmentations.
+Moreover, a comparison between the two datasets indicates that the commonsense reasoning factors generated by our pipeline are most impactful in more challenging and diverse environments (e.g., Amazon ESCI), where ambiguity and semantic variability are prevalent.
+In contrast, on relatively homogeneous datasets such as WANDS, the effect is less pronounced because of the limited diversity of query-product relations.